United Kingdom in the Eurovision Song Contest 1981

-The United Kingdom and the British Broadcasting Corporation (BBC) held a national final titled "A Song for Europe 1981" to choose who would represent them in the Eurovision Song Contest 1981.
-"A Song for Europe 1981" was held on 11 March 1981 where Bucks Fizz was chosen with "Making Your Mind Up" as the entrant.
-At Eurovision, they placed first winning the competition with 136 points.
+The United Kingdom was represented at the Eurovision Song Contest 1981 with the song "Making Your Mind Up", composed by John Danter, with lyrics by Andy Hill, and performed by Bucks Fizz.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), selected its entry through a national final titled A Song for Europe 1981.
+The entry eventually won the Eurovision Song Contest.

 Before Eurovision

 A Song for Europe 1981

-The BBC reduced the number of finalists from twelve to eight in 1981.
-Terry Wogan hosted the contest on 11 March.
-It was held at the Television Theatre.
+The British Broadcasting Corporation (BBC) reduced the number of finalists from twelve to eight in 1981.
+Terry Wogan hosted the national final on 11 March at the BBC Television Theatre in London.
 581 songs were submitted to the Music Publisher's Association to pick eight songs.
 The BBC Concert Orchestra under the direction of John Coleman as conductor accompanied all the songs, but all the music was pre-recorded.
 The show was the 16th most watched programme of the week with a rating of 12.4 million viewers, the highest for three years.
 Johnny Logan was scheduled to appear as a guest on the programme, but had to cancel shortly before the air date.

 Seven regional juries voted on the songs.
 The regional juries voted internally and awarded 15 points to their favourite song, 12 points to the second, 10 points to the third and then 9, 8, 7, 6 and 5 points in order of preference for the songs from 4th to 8th.
-Before the reprise, Terry Wogan incorrectly read the title of the winning song as "Where Are You Now."
+Before the reprise, Terry Wogan incorrectly read the title of the winning song as "Where Are You Now".
 The prizes were presented by Wogan to John Danter, one of the songwriters, and to Mike Nolan, one of the performers.

-UK Discography

-Unusually for the UK competition, three of the finalists reached the UK Singles Chart.
-Making Your Mind Up spent three weeks at number one, whilst the runner-up, Don't Panic! reached number 42 at more-or-less the same time.
-Have You Ever Been in Love? was a UK no.10 hit for Leo Sayer in 1982, also reaching no.4 in Australia.
-The track was covered by many other artists, including Peter Cetera and Westlife.
-For Only A Day was later used as the theme song for the 1983 Miss World contest, performed live by all the contestants during the broadcast.

-Gary Benson – All Cried Out: Warner Bros./WEA K17773.

-Unity – For Only A Day: Epic A1066.